popslovesmusic/modal-symmetry-paradigm/mbc-toolhost/docs/THE META-LAYER.md

 ## 1. Overview

-The meta-layer, within the **IGSOA (Integrative General Systems Ontology Architecture) framework**, is the foundational stratum.
+The meta-layer, within the **IGSOA (Informational Ground State Ontological Asymmetry) framework**, is the foundational stratum.
 It is the conceptual space where modal primitives (MSP), structural invariants (MSC), and proto-operators are defined, and which the **Mono Box Calculus (MBC)** is then used to formalize and execute.
 This execution leads to the emergent cosmological structure (MFC).

 The meta-layer, as described for IGSOA, therefore contains conceptual frameworks and their operationalization: